ForNeVeR/Cerebellum/README.md

     2> application:stop(cerebellum).

-This will stop the whole application.
+This will hopefully stop the whole application.

 Configuration
 =============